prashant073/prashant073/README.md

 - 👋 Hi, I’m Prashant
-- 👀 I’m interested in Web Development and Software Devlopement
+- 👀 I’m interested in Web Development and Software Developement
 - 🌱 I’m currently learning React Js
 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📫 How to reach me ... -->